-- August 2024 Public Review (revised) Draft General Plan 2050 and Program EIR

-The GHG Reduction Strategy will be included in the revised Draft General Plan 2050 that will be circulated mid summer, 2024, along with the draft Program EIR on the project. - September 2024 Planning Commission Review
+September 2024 - Public Review (revised) Draft General Plan 2050 and Program EIR The GHG Reduction Strategy will be included as an Appendix to the revised Draft General Plan 2050.
+The revised draft General Plan 2050 and the General Plan 2050 Program EIR will be circulated for a 45-day public and agency review period from late September 2024 through mid-November 2024.

+October 2024 - Planning Commission Review

-The Planning Commission will conduct a public hearing on the revised Draft General Plan 2050 and Program EIR. - February/March 2025 EIR Certification and General Plan Adoption Hearings The revised General Plan 2050, including the GHG Reduction Strategy, and the final General Plan 2050 Program EIR will be reviewed, considered, and acted upon by the Planning Commission and City Council.
+The Planning Commission will conduct a public hearing on the revised Draft General Plan 2050 and Program EIR.

+February/March/April 2025 - EIR Certification and General Plan Adoption Hearings The revised General Plan 2050, including the GHG Reduction Strategy, and the final General Plan 2050 Program EIR will be reviewed, considered, and acted upon by the Planning Commission and City Council.